-Encryptr is free and Open-Source password manager that is based on a very secure ‘Zero-Knowledge Crypton Framework'.
-Zero-Knowledge system does not allow even a server to know what data is being sent and saved on the server by user.
-Encryptr saves all of your passwords, credit card data, PINs, or access codes, in the cloud with a simple and sleek user interface.
-The following tutorial instructs installing Encryptr on Ubuntu/Linux Mint or other Debian based distributions.
+Encryptr is a free and open-source password manager built on a highly secure ‘Zero-Knowledge Crypton Framework.’
+A zero-knowledge system prevents even the server from knowing what data is being sent and saved on the server by the user.
+With a simple and sleek user interface, Encryptr saves all of your passwords, credit card data, PINs, or access codes in the cloud.
+The tutorial below will walk you through installing Encryptr on Ubuntu or other Debian-based distributions.

-Crypton is a unique way to build applications, primarily because it makes it simple to store data with a server in such a way that the server doesn't know what that data is.
+‘Zero-Knowledge‘ privacy means that the server is never able to view plaintext data; thus, the data is never compromised due to mismanagement, prying eyes, or external bodies seeking access.
+Crypton is a unique way to build applications because it makes it simple to store data with a server in a way that the server has no idea what that data is.

-Encryptr is multi-platform so you don’t have to worry if you use other devices such as Android, Widows tablet and Mac OS X.
+Encryptr is cross-platform, so you don’t have to worry if you use other devices like Android, Windows tablets, or Mac OS X.

 Download .deb packages of Encryptr for Linux, based on your system architecture.